 For both studies the pre-stimulus group effect was identified at late training time intervals.
-These refer to patterns, trained on the random sound sequences, which are visible as small late peaks (see Figure 4C).
-As they follow the onset the subsequent tone, in the random tone sequence they are indicative of a reactivation of carrier frequency specific information and potentially neural processes involved in forming associations between events and hence formation of auditory memories.
-Applied to ordered sequences, below chance decoding indicates a meaningful lacking activation of the target carrier frequency in non-tinnitus individuals for these putatively higher-order auditory processes.Since we ruled out hearing loss as a potential confound, other - yet unknown - factors seem to influence neural prediction scores in tinnitus and controls.
+These refer to patterns, trained on the random sound sequences, which are visible as small late peaks (see Figure 5C).
+As they follow the onset of the subsequent tone, in the random tone sequence they are indicative of a reactivation of carrier frequency specific information and potentially neural processes involved in forming associations between events and hence formation of auditory memories.
+Applied to ordered sequences, below chance decoding indicates a meaningful lacking activation of the target carrier frequency in non-tinnitus individuals for these putatively higher-order auditory processes.
+Interestingly, neural prediction scores showed high between-subjects variability (see Figure 5B).
+Since we ruled out hearing loss as a potential confound, other - yet unknown - factors seem to influence neural prediction scores in tinnitus and controls.
 Although our current design does not include other options to analyze interindividual differences, this phenomenon opens up possibilities for future work to further investigate this variability.

 Even though the group difference appears most pronounced prior to target stimulus onset, it is more difficult here to speak of pre-activation effects, as in an ordered sequence the previous and subsequent tones are more likely to be a specific other carrier frequency (as determined by the transition matrix).
-Indeed, while below chance decoding drives the pre-stimulus effect in both studies, the opposite effect is present following the subsequent tone(s) in Partyka et al. (2019) and – albeit not significant – a descriptively similar patterns can be seen in the present study (see Figure 4A and Figure 5A).
+Indeed, while below chance decoding drives the pre-stimulus effect in both studies, the opposite effect is present following the subsequent tone(s) in Partyka et al. (2019) and – albeit not significant – a descriptively similar patterns can be seen in the present study (see Figure 5A and Figure 6A).
 The absence of a clearer effect in the post-stimulus period in the present study could be attributable to the design limitations presented above and discussed below.